Otis Taylor (American football): Jack Del Rio incident

 After his time as a player had come to a close, Taylor became a scout for the Kansas City Chiefs.
 During the 1987 NFL Player's strike, Taylor was arriving at Arrowhead Stadium and was assaulted by Jack Del Rio, who was a new player to the organization in 1987 and was striking with his teammates.
 Del Rio mistook Taylor for a replacement player and was told Taylor was actually a Chiefs legend and retired player by fans who had come upon the assault.
 He later pressed charges against Del Rio and the two settled out of court.
+Del Rio went on to coach in the NFL, including 12 years as a head coach.

 Personal life

-Taylor and his wife, Regina, had a son.
+Taylor and his wife of 35 years, Regina (Hill) Taylor, had a son, Otis Taylor III.

+After retiring as a player, Taylor was a scout for 11 years with the Chiefs.
+He was upset when he was not considered for an assistant coaching job with the Chiefs in 1981.
+He was inducted into the Missouri Sports Hall of Fame in 1994.
+There is an historical marker to him in Kansas City, Missouri, where Municipal Stadium once stood.

+Taylor served on Boards and commissions throughout the Greater Kansas City area, and as a community ambassador for Blue Cross/Blue Shield.
+He played a critical role in establishing the Derrick Thomas/Neil Smith Third and Long Foundation, dedicated to fighting illiteracy, from 1999 to 2004.
+After Kansas City football legend Thomas unexpectedly died in 2000, Taylor provided support and leadership to ensure Thomas's mission continued.

+Starting in 2007, the Otis Taylor Award, as part of the Thomas A. Simone Awards, has been presented annually to the best wide receiver or tight end in Kansas City-area high school football.

-Health and death
+Failing health and death

 In 1969, Taylor began experiencing seizures.
 In 1990, he was diagnosed with Parkinson's disease dementia, which eroded his health over the following decades, until he was bedbound and largely incommunicative in his last years.
 His family filed a lawsuit against the NFL in 2012, believing that his medical conditions were caused by injuries he received during his playing career.
+Taylor's sister Odell, a nurse, along with his wife and son, oversaw Taylor's healthcare for over a decade.
 He died on March 9, 2023, at the age of 80.